bacontime/blog-mirror/nature/plant-ranking.md

 : This family has some good stinks.
 Mint, sage, thyme, basil, rosemary, lavender, and catnip.
 I've never smelled teak wood myself, but wikipedia says it smells like leather.

 Cashew Family (Anacardiaceae)
 : One the one hand, mangos, cashews, and pistachios are pretty tight. 🥭 On the other hand, poison ivy and poison oak?
 Not so tight, my dude.
-And cashews are pretty difficult and environmentally costly to farm.
+And cashews are pretty difficult and environmentally costly to farm (they are delicious though).

 ---